 Step 4: The purchase order is sent by the buyer to the vendor as an official request enabling the vendor to procure the materials.

 Now that we know what the difference between a purchase order and invoice is, let’s break each down in more detail.
+We’ll also explain how these documents fit into your construction accounting processes.

 What is a purchase order?

-A purchase order is a document that serves as an official offer issued by a buyer to a seller that specifies types, quantities, shipment information, and agreed upon prices.
-It lets the vendor know that the buyer has full intention to honor a specific sale.
+The purchase order lets the vendor know that the buyer has full intention to honor a specific sale.
 It is an effective way to communicate to a vendor what you as a buyer are committed to buying and will serve to protect both parties down the road.
 In short a purchase order is an official authorization or request from a company to a vendor that a tool or material needs to be purchased.

 - A unique PO number used for tracking and accounting purposes.